 Just connect the RFID reader to a Tulip Gateway or a Windows computer running the Tulip Player, and when an operator scans their RFID badge, they'll be logged into that Tulip station.
 You can match an RFID Badge ID with the User on the users page.

 RFID readers can also be used for outputting as a standard reader.
-This is not the default use, so you will need to contact email@example.com in order to turn on this functionality.
-Once done, the RFID reader will be able to be selected as a device in App Builder triggers.
+This is not the default use in some cases, so you will need to contact firstname.lastname@example.org in order to turn on this functionality.
+Once done, the RFID reader will be able to be selected as a device in App Builder triggers, like below.

 Note that this change will turn off the scan in option.